 To meet the criteria for panic disorder, you have experienced unexpected panic attacks, often without any predictable trigger beforehand and can occur as often as several times per day or as few as a couple per year.
 A panic attack lasts approximately 10-15 minutes, is defined as a period of intense fear, and consists of several symptoms such as difficulty breathing, sweating or chills, feeling weak or faint, racing heart, tingling or numbness, chest pains, feelings of choking, nausea, fear of dying, or feeling a loss of control.

 The difference between experiencing panic attacks and having a diagnosis of panic disorder, is the worry that you will then have additional panic attacks in the future and making changes in your life in fear that you will have another.
-If you find yourself having such intense anxiety that you will have a panic attack that not only you are changing your behaviors but that it is also increasing the number of panic attacks you are having, it may be time to seek treatment.
+If you find yourself having such intense anxiety that you actually increase the number of panic attacks you are having, it may be time to seek treatment.

 Join our mailing list!

 Receive helpful information about anxiety disorders, OCD, and Body-Focused Repetitive Behaviors!